pavanichitrapu/Vegan-Store/README.md

 # Vegan-Store
-using html5 css3 and basic java script
+using html5 css3 and basic java script.